 This initiative is born as a practical exercise from the DevRel team tolearn, understand, and communicate in an effective way different topics and concepts about Frontity.

 Each video can be considered as a casual learning session between JuanMa and Michael in which they choose a few subjects to explain to each other.
 The topics are usually selected based on the questions and concerns that users share in the community forum.

 We think this is also a great way to help the community understand some Frontity concepts in a better way.

 How can you help improve these talks?

-There are some good ways to get involved and help us improve these videos:
+There are some good ways for you to get involved and help improve these videos:

 - Suggest topics or questions that you’d like to be explained by the DevRel team.
-You can use the forum, leave your suggestions in the comments section of each Youtube video or send them to us via Twitter.
-Don’t forget to use the hashtag #AskFrontity so we can keep track of them easily.
+You can leave your suggestions in the comments section of each Youtube video or send them to us via Twitter using the hashtag #AskFrontity.

 - Give feedback regarding the sessions.
 Was the content helpful?
 Did you learn something?
 Do you consider that a topic should be explained in a more detailed way?
-Any constructive criticism can give us a new perspective, help us improve and enrich these sessions so they add more value both to our team and the community.
+Any constructive criticism can help us improve and enrich these sessions so they add more value both to our team and the community.

 Are there any Frontity Talks already published?